MC1171845 – (Updated) Microsoft Defender for Office 365: Enhancing the quarantine experience for administrators

 Summary:

-Microsoft Defender for Office 365 will enhance quarantine by listing messages by individual recipients, improving backend durability and consistency.
-Rollout starts January 2026, completing by February.
-Admins must release quarantined messages per user.
-No changes affect end users; update internal processes accordingly.
+Microsoft Defender for Office 365 is enhancing quarantine for admins by listing messages by individual recipients, improving backend durability, and requiring message release per user.
+Rollout begins January 2026, completing by March.
+No changes affect end users.
+Admins should update practices and documentation accordingly.

 Details: